Reilly-Lab-Yale/variant_effects_mnoon/README.md

 - [ ] don't average skews : use individual cell-line skews & group by "skew in 1 cell line" "skew in 2 cell lines..." (how exactly to do latter..?)
   - [ ] Alternative : no bins, just subsample & do quant vs quant for stat test.
   - [ ] alt: cumulative distro & KS test

+- [ ] malinous graphs for all regions : not restricted to promoter, enhancer ...

 - [ ] Add graph of purifying selection as a function of phylop value, numerically instead of thresholded.